 Meditation has changed the way I look at life.
 It keeps me sane when the world around me is so uncertain.
-It helped me through some of my most difficult times in the past seven years but also led me to some of my happiest times.
+It helped me through some of my most difficult times in the past eight years but also led me to some of my happiest times.

 I’m a calmer person with a better understanding of what drives me.
 But, most of all, meditation steered me towards my life purpose.

 If you’re still exploring the idea of meditation, I say give it a go.
 It’s simple, powerful and one of the best gifts to give to yourself.